How to improve the passenger experience for limited mobility customers?

-People are increasingly travelling more, especially during the Holidays season, thus the need for a quiet retreat, away from the chaos, in an airport lounge.
-The Holidays season also means travelling in bigger groups with friends and family, it can be tricky to avoid the queues and accommodate everyone accordingly.
+People are increasingly travelling more, especially during the holiday season, thus the need for a quiet retreat, away from the chaos, in an airport lounge.
+The holiday season also means travelling in bigger groups with friends and family, it can be tricky to avoid the queues and accommodate everyone accordingly.
 Children and old passengers need special assistance when travelling alone – so why aren’t disabled travellers treated the same way?

 Airport lounge service providers should take into consideration the needs of all— agents or passengers with disabilities.
 If their lounge isn’t easily accessible to all, then they are missing out on a very important segment of customers.
 Starting from the booking of the airplane ticket to boarding and arriving at the destination, having easily accessible websites, mobile apps and a special-needs friendly environment using assistive devices and technologies is a must.

 Some example of assistive devices and technologies that should be standardized in all lounges worldwide:

 - Intellectual aids, including computer or electrical assistive devices, to help passengers with memory, attention, or other challenges in their thinking skills.

 - Computer software and hardware, such as voice recognition programs, screen readers, and screen enlargement applications, to help passengers with mobility and sensory impairments use computers and mobile devices.

 - Physical modifications in the airport lounge, including ramps, grab bars, and wider doorways to enable access the entrance.